euronion/trace/README.md

         - Battery inverter cost: halfed; cost is for bidirectional inverter, model deploys two inverters with same power rating (enforced by constrained), thus doubling the cost for inverters
         - transmission distances: between regions are considered based on `data/distances.csv` and link capital costs per distance are scaled with the distance.

-### Special case: Shipping
-        - Shipping is special as it is a non-continuous transportation method
-        - Shipping connections are defined with the non-standard PyPSA `ships.csv` in the respecitve ESC
-        - `ships.csv` is read by `create_network.py.ipynb` and then translated into comparable PyPSA compoenents
-        - Internally a ship is represented by a link for loading, a link for unloading and a link for representing energy loss during the journey and a store (cargo hold).
-            The energy loss during the journey is either the energy required for propulsion or boil-off, whatever is larger.
-            The idea is that boil-off may be used for propulsion as well and propulsion energy is always provided by the ship's cargo.
-        - A delivery schedule is exogeneously provided, letting the loading and unloading links work with fixed delay representing the loading/unloading process and the travel time inbetween.
-        - Instead of a ship with a fixed maximum capacity we think of it more as a group of ships = convoy which all travel together without an upper limit on capacity.
-        - Additionally a constraint added in `solve_network.py.ipynb` for the solver ensures that for each convoy the annual loaded and unloaded amounts are equal.
-        - For each shipping connection, multiple convoys are added such that all possible combinations are accounted for.
-            In these combinations, the convoys can not load or unload while another convoy is loading/unloading.
-        - The convoys are scheduled such that a as-constant-as-possible supply may be build by the model, i.e. a convoy arrives always shortly after the previous convoy left.
-        - Travel time may be artificially increased to achieve a more constant supply by ship and avoid longer periods were not shipment arrives at the end of the year.
-The increase should be negiglible and in the range of a few hours per trip and is also logged for each scenario.
-        - Additionally convoys may arrive a few hours later to fill gaps in the scheduling (again to smoothen the supply)
-        - The model is provided with the investment costs per amount of cargo deliverd and may freely choose the amount to transport during for each shippment in each shipping "lane"
-        - Limitation of the exogeneous scheduling:
-          At the beginning of each scenario year there might be a larger supply gap of a few hours/days, where no ship arrives due to unfavourable combinations of journey time and loading/unloading duration

-### LOHC

-For LOHC transport the chemical costs also have to be taken into account.
-This is hard-coded into the model in `actions/create_network.py.ipynb` in the method `override_costs_for_special_cases(n)`.
-The following assumptions are made:
-* DBT is used as LOHC
-* Chemical costs are stored in cost database as 'LOHC chemical' in EUR/t
-* The LOHC / H2 ratio is taken from efficiencies.csv , "LOHC hydrogenation"

-The hard-coding modifies the following costs:
-* The generators for LOHC chemicals: capital_costs become marginal_costs (per t of LOHC additionally required in the model to compensate losses)
-* LOHC shipping lanes have an additional store for keeping track and transporting used, unloaded LOHC chemical

 ### Conventions

 * Chemicals are specified with their lower heating value (LHV) and use of LHV at this point is indicated